-The Center for Diversity and Inclusion comprises the professional and paraprofessional staff of the Gertrude Hochberg Women's Center, the Intercultural Center, The PRIDE Center, and Campus Ministries.
-The CDI staff partners with the Office of International Student and Scholar Services, which reports to the Vice President for International Affairs, to provide support and services to international students.
+The PwC CDI is comprised of the Gertrude Hocherg Women's Center, the Intercultural Center, and the Pride Center.
+The PwC CDI staff partners with the Office of International Student and Scholar Services, which reports to the Vice President for International Affairs, to provide support and services to international students.